Claude 2: Anthropic’s Alternative to GPT-4

 Who’s Behind It

 Anthropic was founded in 2021 by Dario and Daniela Amodei along with several ex-OpenAI researchers.
-Their thesis: LLM safety and alignment shouldn’t be a layer stitched on after, but part of training from the start.
+Their thesis: LLM safety and alignment shouldn’t be a layer added later, but part of training from the start.
 Hence their proprietary technique, Constitutional AI.

 The company has received substantial investment from Google and, in September 2023, an investment of up to $4 billion was announced from Amazon.
 This backing changes the competitive landscape — it’s no longer OpenAI without serious alternatives.